 For SIMS Attendance, click on Calculate from Attendance.
 A message appears warning you that “existing data will be overwritten”, click OK.
-If the following message appears warning you that missing marks exist in attendance, you need to resolve these as missing marks are treated as absences with no dinner taken;
+If the following message appears, you need to resolve missing marks as they are treated as absences with no dinner taken;

 Missing marks exist.
 Please ensure that registers have been taken.
 Missing marks have been interpreted as absent and no dinner taken.
 Do you want to continue?